svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_towards_concurrency/index.md

 `gc_mark_phase` can fail and if one does, there RTS should be reset.
 There is no need to try to continue executing after such a failure as the heap will most likely be corrupt.

+9. What about events from the outside, such as a button press or data arriving over some communication channel?
+These things are sometimes handled using an interrupt.
+Some way of dealing with these "external" events are needed.
+There may be more suitable abstractions for these kinds of interruptions to apply to this system.
+Streams/queues of events? where the underlying enqueueing of events is performed by the RTS.

 ## Notes